rdagumampan/yuniql-web/content/docs/token-replacement.md

 yuniql run -k "token-key1=token-value1,token-key2=token-value2" yuniql run -k "token-key1=token-value1" -k "token-key2=token-value2"
 ```

+> IMPORTANT: Tokens values are required parameters when at least one of script files is tokenized.
+Failure to get this token values from CLI or API will throw an exception and will fail the entire migration.

 A working sample is available here for your reference
 https://github.com/rdagumampan/yuniql/tree/master/samples/sqlserver-all-features-sample/v1.00